nelson-social/community/CodeOfConduct.md

   * Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
   * Unwelcome sexual attention.
 This includes, sexualized comments or jokes; unwelcomed sexual advances.
   * Deliberate intimidation, stalking or following (online or in person).
-	* Do not debate moderation actions in public.
+	* Debating moderation actions in public.
 If you disagree with how a moderator enforced this Code of Conduct you may direct-message the moderation team.
-  * Do not tone police.
+  * Tone policing.
 Messages you see on nelson.social may violate the standards of civility we set on nelson.social, but you should not criticize users for their tone.
 If the user is a member of the nelson.social community, you should report them; if not, you should feel free to block them.
 In neither case should you criticize their tone.
 	* Advocating for, or encouraging, any of the above behavior.

 ## 6. Consequences of Unacceptable Behavior